Kerry McCluggage

-Kerry McCluggage (born November 29, 1954) is an American television and film production executive who developed and produced such iconic series as Miami Vice, Cheers, and Law & Order.
+Kerry McCluggage (born November 29, 1954) is an American television and film production executive who developed and produced TV series like Miami Vice, Cheers, and Law & Order.
 He served as President of Universal Television throughout the 1980s and later as Chairman of Paramount Television in the 1990s.
 McCluggage was a co-founder of United Paramount Network (UPN).
 In 2002, he launched his own company, Craftsman Films, to develop motion picture and television content.

 Education

 At the University of Southern California, McCluggage studied broadcasting and film and was a member of the Sigma Chi fraternity.
 He later gained his MBA at the Harvard Business School, graduating in 1978.
 He currently serves on the Sigma Chi Foundation Board of Governors.

 Career

 McCluggage began his television career in 1978 at Universal Television as a programming assistant.
 He rose to senior vice president of creative affairs, overseeing series such as Magnum, P.I., The Equalizer, Murder, She Wrote, The A-Team, and Miami Vice.
 As president of Universal Television, he also helped develop Quantum Leap, Law & Order, Northern Exposure, Coach, and Major Dad.